(Current Update shown in bold)

 Immediately following trusteeship, PBGC began collecting plan records, securing plan assets, and undertaking the analysis necessary to make estimated payments and ultimately prepare final benefit determinations.
 In order to make such final benefit determinations, PBGC must ascertain values for plan assets and amounts recovered from bankruptcy proceedings.
 The complexities and unique circumstances associated with the hard-to-value assets of the Delphi Salaried Plan have presented some challenges.
 PBGC's rigorous review procedures and extensive valuation process ensure that all plan assets and recoveries are fully accounted for in determining final benefits of participants and beneficiaries.

 All payments received from PBGC are estimates until the agency makes final benefit determinations.
-PBGC expects to issue final benefit determinations for the Delphi Salaried Plan starting October 2015.
+PBGC started issuing final benefit determinations for the Delphi Salaried Plan in October 2015.
 Of course, any participant/beneficiary has the right to appeal PBGC's final benefit determination.

 See Delphi Corporation Plan History for more background.